jyesudian/NIDS1/README.md

+This is created out of https://github.com/tuanhong3498/Evaluation-of-Machine-Learning-Algorithm-in-Network-Based-Intrusion-Detection-System/tree/master

+Chua, T.-H.; Salam, I. Evaluation of Machine Learning Algorithms in Network-Based Intrusion Detection Using Progressive Dataset.
+Symmetry 2023, 15, 1251. https://doi.org/10.3390/sym15061251

+Original Content of the README

 # Evaluation-of-Machine-Learning-Algorithm-in-Network-Based-Intrusion-Detection-System
 This repository provides the source code of the experiments conducted in "Evaluation of Machine Learning Algorithms in Network-Based Intrusion Detection System" (A thesis submitted for the degree of Bachelor of Engineering in Software Engineering (Honours) in Xiamen University Malaysia)